vikoliinyk/vikoliinyk.github.io/_posts/2023-08-30-cycle-of-ml.markdown

 description: Introduction to fair and ethical AI
 ---

-Our lives are not solely under our control.
-For ages, others made vital decisions for us, and now, machine learning (ML) often takes the lead.
+For many years, others made vital decisions for us, and now, machine learning often takes the lead.

 Within justice, defendants get scores predicting future crime risks, guiding decisions on bail, sentencing, and parole.
 In finance, statistical tools dictate our mortgage approvals and credit ratings.
 In business, ML sifts through job applications.
 In education, it determines our school admissions.

 Beyond the critical, ML subtly shapes our culture daily.
-From search engines to news feeds to ads, it molds our knowledge and views.
+From search engines to news feeds to ads, it shapes our knowledge and views.

 However, erratic or flawed decisions can stifle our ambitions and opportunities.
 We trust that admissions, job, and loan decisions hinge on truly pertinent factors.